aws-samples/aws-iot-device-defender-agent-sdk-python/README.rst

 Example implementation of an AWS IoT Device Defender metrics collection agent, and other Device Defender Python samples.

+On starting up for the first time - the DD agent publishes the metric values read from the network stats to DD, without computing any metric values delta.
+It does this because when it starts up it does not have any information of the previously collected metric values.
+The side-effect of this is the device's metrics will indicate a large spike each time the device restarts or the agent is restarted which can cause false-positives.
+Now, we have updated the agent to not send any metrics if it cannot compute the delta.

 The provided sample agent can be used as a basis to implement a custom metrics collection agent.